What ‘DNA Repair’ Actually Means and What’s Worth Doing

 What Even Is DNA Repair, and Why Should You Care?

-DNA repair is something your body already does.
-The goal is not to interfere with it.
+Your body already knows how to repair DNA, the goal is not to get in the way.
 Our bodies are equipped with remarkable built-in repair systems.
-Imagine them as a little team of molecular Marie Kondos, tirelessly cleaning up the chaos and keeping things tidy.
-They work around the clock to fix those imperfections that accumulate as we age.
+They work around the clock to fix those imperfections that accumulate.

 Who This Might Be Helpful For